My-projects-Files/Mark-2-Cyber-security/Asset_Threats_Vulnerabilities/README.md

   2) Applying the principle of least privilege
   3) Using the right security controls and tools
   4) Building a diverse security team

+## Threat Modeling :
+The Process of identifying assets, their vulnerability and how each is exposed to threats.

+### Threat mmodeling steps :

+1) **Define the Scope** --> Defines what they build by creating an inventory of assets and classifying them.
+2) **Identify Threats** --> The team defines all potential threat actors.
+3) **Characterize the Environment** --> The team applies an attack mindset to the business.
+4) **Analyze threats** --> The team works together to examine existing Protecting and identify gaps.
+5) **Mitigate Risk** --> The group creates their plan for defending again threats.
+6) **Evaluate findings** --> Everything that was done during the exercise is documented.